mustafaakben/promptEngineering/README.md

 ```
 **Prompt 2-**
 ```
--Based on the second idea, please write a short plan to present the student’s life Dean.
+-Based on the second idea, please write a short plan to present the Student’s Life Dean.
 -Explain why this party would be very interesting for college students to the Dean.
 -Keep it simple and easy to read.
 -Make it one page long.